-By Mark Huys of the Catholic University, Leuven, Belgium: excellent review page providing detailed comments on many of the resources listed on this page (and more).
+Founded by Mark Huys of the Catholic University, Leuven, Belgium; continued by Toon Van Hal: excellent gateway providing detailed comments on many of the resources listed on this page (and more).
 Divided into sections on Fonts; Introductory Courses; Dictionaries and Lexica; Morphology and Syntax; History of the Greek Language, Advanced Study, the Reading of Ancient Greek Texts, and Other Online Surveys and Bibliographies.
-Recent major expansion (June 2000).

 By Michael Palmer: a good starting point for research, with bibliography and links.

 By Rodney Decker: links to several helpful resources, several by the author of the page.
 See too his New Testament Language, Grammar, Syntax.